Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Is it better to focus on one competition or try several?

-At what age or grade should students start engineering competitions?
+When should students start competitions?

 Do students need to win competitions for them to matter?